 Thomas Dougherty works as a graduate research assistant for the Urban Informatics Lab at Stanford University.
 His research interests lie at the intersection of machine learning and urban decarbonization, with a focus on increased access to high quality tools for cities.
 He earned his B.S. at the University of Texas at Austin in 2018 in Mechanical Engineering, and still carries a love of mechatronics from his time there.
 In his free time, he loves biking, coffee, and museums.
 Thomas also loves learning languages and traveling.
 He speaks Spanish and Chinese, and is always looking for a language partner to brush up.

 Lauren is a Graduate Research Assistant in the Urban Informatics Lab.
 Her research interests include energy efficiency of buildings and public infrastructure, and the equity and accessibility of new research and technology.
 She received a B.S. of Civil Engineering at the University of Illinois at Urbana-Champaign, where she also minored in Technology and Management.
-Outside the lab, Lauren enjoys traveling to new cities, trying out new recipes, and restoring antiques.
+She received a M.S. of Civil Engineering focused on Sustainable Design and Construction at Stanford University.
+Outside the lab, Lauren enjoys reading, traveling to new cities, and trying out new recipes.

 [first initial][last name]@stanford.edu